 Some ways of passing money on to your children can start very early, including putting money into a Junior ISA for your child.
 The current annual allowance for contributions is £9,000, meaning that if you start paying into an ISA when your child is young, they could find themselves with a sizeable sum of money by the age of 18.

 Focusing on later life stages, some parents might also consider contributing to their children’s pension pots.
 Covering school fees and other expenses for grandchildren is another possible way to help out younger generations financially.
 But with house prices at historically high levels, the most common ‘Bank of Mum and Dad’ queries we receive concern helping the younger generation onto the property ladder.

-According to national statistics, in July of this year, the average UK house price was £256,000 – £19,000 higher than at the same point last year.
-In London – the UK’s most expensive region – the average price was £495,000 (though prices are rising more slowly in the capital).
+According to national statistics, in February 2023, the average UK house price was £288,000 – £6,000 higher than at the same point in 2022.
+In London – the UK’s most expensive region – the average price was £532,000 (though prices are rising more slowly in the capital).
 With even the most generous mortgages typically requiring a deposit of at least 5-10% of the house value, using the prices above as a guide, the necessary deposits can quickly run into the tens of thousands.